god-s-perfect-idiot/POWER-sim/paper.md

 Display content of the register.

 #### Load an external File using the File Menu.

+An example assembly code can be found in the file `/simple.s`

 For detailed per-method documentation, please refer to [documentation.md](https://github.com/god-s-perfect-idiot/POWER-sim/blob/master/documentation.md)